 In California, lenders sometimes require the purchase of earthquake insurance as a condition of the loan.
-For some commercial multifamily building loans, this requirement has been waived when the owner includes seismic improvements in the project that reduce the lender's risk below a defined threshold.
+For some commercial office building loans, this requirement has been waived when the owner includes seismic improvements in the project that reduce the lender's risk below a defined threshold.
+The same consideration may apply to retail buildings.